-Consumer products manufacturers have long struggled to find the optimal combination of trade and brand marketing investments.
+Consumer products manufacturers have long struggled to find the optimal combination of trade, shopper, and brand marketing investments.
 While the goal of optimizing marketing investments has been a priority for decades, this has become increasingly challenging due to the rise of digital marketing, the growing number of marketing and promotional tactics, and the changing dynamics of consumers and the retail shopping experience.

 The Opportunity for Consumer Products

 Consider the following: A typical consumer products (CP) manufacturer with $1 billion in annual sales will, on average, invest approximately $200 million on trade marketing activities and, approximately, $100 million on traditional brand marketing activities.
 We have found that by rooting out organizational barriers that cause misalignment between marketing and sales, managing marketing investments holistically, and better leveraging analytical tools and capabilities, a typical $1B CP manufacturer could reasonably expect to:

 - Achieve incremental financial benefit of $5 – $15M per year

 - Accelerate net revenue growth up to a 20% increase